One of a kind 1/35 scale display model of a United States Navy destroyer warship, Arleigh Burke class DDG. Month 7 of build. nick hoke

 1/35 scale model USN DDG

-My goal is a museum quality model, which means this will be outfitted with a lot of accurately detailed 3d resin printed parts and pieces including the fairlead and anchor and antennas and rigging and RHIBS and radars and radomes and UNREP transfer station identifiers, flight deck markings, flight deck nets, QAWDs, DVSS, deck tie downs, etc. et al. I was pleased to learn that "Museum quality" is a subjective standard, and at the rate I'm going it will definitely achieve that.
+My goal is a museum quality model, which means this will be outfitted with a lot of accurately detailed 3d resin printed parts and pieces including the fairlead and anchor and antennas and rigging and RHIBS and radars and radomes RAST tracks and UNREP transfer station identifiers, flight deck markings, flight deck nets, QAWDs, DVSS, deck tie downs, etc. et al. I was pleased to learn that "museum quality" is a subjective standard, and at the rate I'm going this model will definitely achieve that level.

 Any and every good boat project has to get ignored occasionally.
-But I admit I did bring along on a two week Hawaiian vacation a large stack of drawings to pore over and study.
+But I admit I did bring along on a two week Hawaiian vacation bunch of drawings to pore over and study and reconcile the visible differences between different shipyard builders and class variants.

 The navigation bridge windows here are placeholders and will upgraded.
-The clipboard has my scale conversion chart which I used constantly.
+The clipboard has a scale conversion chart which I used constantly.

 scale model DDG 1:35 Nick Hoke